bengl/imhotap/README.md

 ### Verbosity

-By default, `imhotap` will assume that output from files is TAP-encoded and so can be included as a subtest in TAP output.
-If this is not the case, or you'd like more terse output, you can use the `-q/--quieter` option.
+By default, `imhotap` will show subtest data from either stdout or stderr as described above, or just output the streams in a YAML block if no TAP output is found.
+In either case, if you'd like more terse output, you can use the `-q/--quieter` option to hide all but the top-level TAP produced by `imhotap`.

 ### Config in `package.json`